noseka1/toolbox-container/README.md

 # Toolbox Container Image

 Toolbox Container Image is a container image that includes popular tools for troubleshooting containerized applications or issues with OpenShift/Kubernetes clusters.
+It can also be used for creating a containerized development environment.

 Before the image can be used, it must be built.
 Refer to [Building Toolbox Container](#building-toolbox-container-image) section for instructions on how to build the image.